ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Provision EC2 instances in us-west-1.
 Switch the Application Load Balancer to a Network Load Balancer to achieve cross-Region load balancing.
 - B. Provision EC2 instances and an Application Load Balancer in us-west-1.
 Make the load balancer distribute the traffic based on the location of the request.
-- C. Provision EC2 instances and configure an Application Load Balancer in us-west-1.
-Create an accelerator in AWS Global Accelerator that uses an endpoint group that includes the load balancer endpoints in both Regions.
+- ==C. Provision EC2 instances and configure an Application Load Balancer in us-west-1.
+Create an accelerator in AWS Global Accelerator that uses an endpoint group that includes the load balancer endpoints in both Regions.==
 - D. Provision EC2 instances and configure an Application Load Balancer in us-west-1.
 Configure Amazon Route 53 with a weighted routing policy.
 Create alias records in Route 53 that point to the Application Load Balancer.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/2/#) [  Discussion  **93**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/2/#)